Massively Parallel Sequencing/ Multiplex Ligation-dependent Probe Amplification

 Biochemical Testing

-Often utilized in conjunction with computed tomography (CT) radiography, biochemical testing aids in characterizing the clinical and phenotypic features of PGL and PCC.
+Biochemical testing is often utilized in conjunction with computed tomography (CT) radiography and aids in characterizing the clinical and phenotypic features of PGL and PCC.
 Initial biochemical testing for hereditary PGL/PCC syndromes includes measurement of plasma-free metanephrines and/or urine metanephrines, dopamine (in plasma or urine), homovanillic acid, methoxytyramine, and fractionated catecholamines.

 - SDHA: mixed